The Sports Network: International broadcast rights

+TSN airs WNBA games since 2019.

 Professional wrestling

 TSN previously aired WWE's flagship show, Raw, for over a decade.
 Though broadcast live, the show occasionally had been censored live for extremely violent scenes (such as when female wrestlers or characters were assaulted by male wrestlers) to meet Canadian broadcast standards, with repeat broadcasts often more heavily edited.
 The final episode of Raw on TSN aired on July 31, 2006, after which, rival network The Score (now known as Sportsnet 360) picked up the rights.

 In 2019, TSN acquired broadcast rights to All Elite Wrestling's flagship show, Dynamite, marking the return of professional wrestling to the network.
 The show is broadcast in simulcast with TNT in the United States (subject to pre-emption in the event of conflicts with other programming).
-On August 9, 2021, PWInsider reported that TSN will stream AEW Rampage online in simulcast with the U.S through its website and TSN Direct.
+On August 9, 2021, PWInsider reported that TSN will stream AEW Rampage online in simulcast with the U.S. through its website and TSN Direct.